sinapradip/dicegame/README.md

 Simple Dice game

-Things to do
-* Make it mobile responsive
-*The color combination is piece of shit.

 Things to do : * Make it mobile responsive
                * The color combination is piece of shit.